The new local, Muntplein, from 9th to 13th October 2018, Brussels.

 Perpetual motion report_Mixtape #4_Friday 11.10.2018(link)

 The performance starts with sounds around the square.
 Considering the set of rules about the use of public space in Brussels, a musical performance needs to stay under the 60 decibel.
 The performance works on what we can and what we cannot do in a public space.
 The hardware for the performance is a set of microphones and speakers, but the central part is composed of three stools and a central element to make the tea.
-A series of simple elements are enough to transform the empty place de la Monnaie in something else.
-In "Modernità debole e diffusa" Andrea Branzi analizes the state of undetermination and ubiquity of contemporary metropolis.
-Function is not anymore the centre.
-The more this element is not determined, the more the space gives us possibility.
-The hardware (Architecture) is ready to hosts more software (use) .
+A series of simple elements are enough to transform the empty place de la Monnaie into something else.
+In “Modernità debole e diffusa” Andrea Branzi analyzes the state of undetermination and ubiquity of contemporary metropolis.
+The function is not anymore the center.
+The more this element is not determined, the more space gives us possibility.
+The hardware (Architecture) is ready to hosts more software (use).
 Space needs to be more as fuzzy as possible.
 Fuzzy architecture.
-If the hardware is really basic, in this case is the set of rules who determinates possible uses.
+If the hardware is really basic, in this case, is the set of rules who determinates possible uses.
 Drinking tea in a public space.
 So, in a way, architecture is a set of restrictions. it is a set of rules and possibilities.
 This is extremely connected with the influence that a system of power can have on the shape of the city.
 Architecture is exactly the image of this act of governing.
-The hardware and its set of rules are the results of the tension visible on the public space itself.
-How can we build a hardware capable as a fuzzy sets, without boundaries?
+The hardware and its set of rules are the results of the tension visible in the public space itself.
+How can we build hardware capable of fuzzy sets, without boundaries?

 Perpetual motion report_Mixtape #5_Saturday 12.10.2018(link)